PERSIA

 This very nice Renaissance edition was edited and has a preface by Simon Grynaeus.
 In addition to the text, there are an extensive index, four full-page woodcut maps of parts of the ancient world, and Grynaeus's extensive commentary.
 The main text is printed in roman with a good scattering of woodcut historiated initials and is accompanied on the same page by Grynaeus commentary and notes in a smaller italic.
 His preface is printed in a larger italic face.

-This copy has interesting, early, but now somewhat faded marginalia in a red or sepia ink.
+Evidence of Readership: This copy has interesting, early, but now somewhat faded marginalia in a red or sepia ink.
 The marginalia is scattered and is at times heavy, other times light; in some sections, it is non-existent.

 VD16 T2056.
 Full rich brown calf old style: Round spine with raised bands, accented in gilt rule; author and title lettered on cream-colored spine label; fillets in blind extending onto covers from each band to terminate in trefoils with blind double fillets beyond.
 Small rent in upper inner area of title-page with a very old and good repair on verso.
 Library name stamped on lower edge of closed book.
 (24808)

-GREEK & LATIN CLASSICS
+For GREEK & LATIN CLASSICS &

-& the ANCIENT WORLD,
+the ANCIENT WORLD, click

 here.